 Twilight's eyes remained on the ancient picture of the house until she succumbed to sleep.

 She needed to know.
-There was no way she could turn back now.
+As strange as it was, she felt that there was no way she could turn back now.

 As the evening came, Twilight greeted her friends goodnight and walked back towards town.
 But instead of heading back to the hotel room, she took a turn down one of the old lanes.
 She had to see it for herself.
 Was it still there?

 Pedigree Lane had no doubt grown more crowded since those early days, but as it wound its way towards the edge of town, the houses grew sparser.
 As Twilight trotted along with determined steps she almost felt like walking back through time, and as she stopped and looked up at the mansion she felt for a moment like she was looking again at the old photograph.